BrockDSL/ArcGIS_Javascript_API_Project/README.md

 # Exploring the ARCGIS JavaScript API

 ### Introduction
 The Goal of The Project will be to Provide Insight into the use and applications of the ARCGIS JavaScript API.
-The main focus of the tutorial wil be applying the API inside of web applications.
-The code editor and run-time envrioment that the user will use is CodePen which will allow them to write code and immediatley see the resulting web app without any unnecessary inconvenience.
+The main focus of the tutorial wil be applying the API inside of a simple Web App.
+The code editor and run-time envrioment that the user will use is CodePen which will allow them to write code and immediatley see the resulting web app without any unnecessary inconveniences of learning how to deploy or test the code snippets.

 ### Setup Procedures